The best Lightning cable of 2021 | CNN Underscored

 You probably don’t give much thought to the cable that charges your iPhone.
-But the right charging cable can charge your phone faster, hold up against fraying, and coil beautifully in your bag for tangle-free storage.
+But the right charging cable can charge your phone faster, hold up against fraying and coil beautifully in your bag for tangle-free storage.
 CNN Underscored spent the last few weeks testing 15 of the most popular Lightning cables so you can ditch the old, frayed fire hazard in your bag and pick up a charger that’ll stand the test of time — and only one Lightning cable we tested stood out.

-It doesn’t get much better than Anker’s Powerline II cable: it’s extremely affordable, charges quickly and is more durable than Apple’s own cables.
+It doesn’t get much better than Anker’s Powerline II cable.
+It’s extremely affordable, charges quickly and is more durable than Apple’s own cables.
 Plus, it comes with a lifetime warranty should anything go wrong.

 Best overall Lightning cable: Anker Powerline II USB-C to Lightning ($14.99; amazon.com)

 Anker’s Powerline II is a basic cable that does everything well, without any bells and whistles that increase the cost.
-The six foot cable does come in three colors, though: white, green, and black — alongside a three foot version that comes in white and black.
+The 6-foot cable does come in three colors, though: white, green and black — alongside a 3-foot version that comes in white and black.

 The Powerline II uses the same rubber shielding as most other cables, albeit a bit thicker than Apple’s offering, with stronger joints.
-We stress tested the cables with some hard tugs and some tight bends and it felt like it would hold up well over time, where other cables might break down and fray at the ends.
-It’s flexible enough to easily coil loosely while also being stiff enough that it won’t fall apart and tangle in your bag as easily as some flimsier cables, and it even comes with a small velcro cable tie.
+We stress tested the cables with some hard tugs and some tight bends, and it felt like it would hold up well over time, where other cables might break down and fray at the ends.
+It’s flexible enough to easily coil loosely while also being stiff enough that it won’t fall apart and tangle in your bag as easily as some flimsier cables, and it even comes with a small Velcro cable tie.
 The Lightning end is small enough to fit in the opening of all the phone cases we tried, and both ends fit snugly into their respective sockets, without wiggling or loosening in their housing.

-Most importantly, the Powerline II is also MFi Certified, which means it’s met Apple’s quality testing for the iPhone, iPad, AirPods, and other products.
+Most importantly, the Powerline II is also MFi Certified, which means it’s met Apple’s quality testing for the iPhone, iPad, AirPods and other products.
 This is crucial, since cables that lack Apple’s certification may not work as well, and may even damage your device — so buying from a reputable, MFi-Certified company is much preferred to the cables you get in the pharmacy checkout line.
 Oh, and we’ve owned multiples of this exact Powerline II cable for years, so we can speak to its quality and longevity personally.

 Anker also offers a USB-A version that we tested, and if you don’t have any USB-C chargers, that would be a suitable alternative.
 That said, we recommend the USB-C cable for most people.
 Not only is USB-C the future — Apple and many PC manufacturers have moved to it exclusively on their laptops — but it has the ability to charge your phone faster than USB-A. With a compatible USB-C power brick, Anker’s USB-C to Lightning cable in our testing charged an iPhone 8 or later to 50% in about 30 minutes.
 You can see more about which iPhones and iPads are compatible on Apple’s Fast Charging page.

 The USB-C cable will also charge older iPhones and iPads, and while they won’t necessarily charge at the same rate as fast charge-capable devices, we found in our testing that they can charge slightly faster than a USB-A cable.
-On our old 9.7-inch iPad Pro, — which is not compatible with new fast charging standards — Anker’s USB-C cable charged the iPad to 50% about 15 minutes faster than its USB-A sibling.
+On our old 9.7-inch iPad Pro — which is not compatible with new fast charging standards — Anker’s USB-C cable charged the iPad to 50% about 15 minutes faster than its USB-A sibling.
 In fact, we found all the USB-C cables we tested to be faster than their USB-A counterparts on this old iPad, so it’s worth going USB-C even if your device isn’t compatible with fast charging — after all, your next device probably will be.

 While Anker’s cable is plenty durable for average use — and comes with a lifetime warranty in case of problems — there are other, more durable cables on the market for those with more active lifestyles.
 Anker’s Powerline II+ line, for example, comes with a braided shield and more color choices for a few extra bucks.
 If you have more serious durability needs, Nomad’s cables are second to none, thanks to a strong Kevlar-reinforced design and seriously thick joints.
 And if you’re looking to solve the problem of the cable consistently falling off a desk or a nightstand, Native Union deserves a look.
-They offer a unique cable with a weighted knot on the end so it won’t fall off your table.
+The brand offers a unique cable with a weighted knot on the end so it won’t fall off your table.

-Over the course of a month, we tested each of these cables with our iPhone 7, iPhone 8 Plus, and 9.7-inch iPad Pro using a number of different metrics.
+Over the course of a month, we tested each of these cables with our iPhone 7, iPhone 8 Plus and 9.7-inch iPad Pro using a number of different metrics.
 Most important to a charging cable is, of course, its ability to charge and transfer data at a reasonable rate.
-So we used each cable in conjunction with a 65W power adapter to charge our devices from dead to 50%, timing the result.
+So we used each cable in conjunction with a 65-watt power adapter to charge our devices from dead to 50%, timing the result.
 We also used them to transfer a 1.5GB video file from our computer to the device using iTunes, timing the process as well.

-Thankfully, all of our MFi-certified cables performed comparably in both scenarios — on fast charging devices, all the USB-C cables we tested charged to 50% in around a half hour as promised by Apple, with all the USB-A cables taking longer but performing within a few minutes of each other.
+Thankfully, all of our MFi-Certified cables performed comparably in both scenarios — on fast charging devices, all the USB-C cables we tested charged to 50% in around a half hour as promised by Apple, with all the USB-A cables taking longer but performing within a few minutes of each other.
 Data transfers were also similar, with every cable taking roughly the same amount of time to transfer data to both our iPhone and our iPad.
 As such, we were able to mostly eliminate charge and data transfer speeds from our evaluation, with the exception of the differences between USB-C and USB-A (USB-C was a bit faster, even on our non-fast-charging iPad Pro, than USB-A cables).
 The Native Union cable was the only cable to exhibit noticeably slower charging speeds, most likely due to its length, which was significantly longer than the other cables we tested.

 That left most of the competition battling it out for design.
-While we weren’t able to do months- or years-long testing with each cable to determine how it’d hold up over time, we evaluated each cable’s build, joints, and flexibility, along with a bit of bending and tugging to search for any obvious weak spots.
+While we weren’t able to do months- or yearslong testing with each cable to determine how it’d hold up over time, we evaluated each cable’s build, joints and flexibility, along with a bit of bending and tugging to search for any obvious weak spots.
 We noted the length of warranty for each cable — after all, no matter how well a cable is built, some users will encounter issues, and the manner in which a company deals with problems is just as important as how they build their products.

 Other Lightning cables we tested